awurthmann/AegisASR/docs/architecture.md

 # AegisASR - Architecture

-This document provides a detailed overview of the AegisASR architecture, explaining how the different components work together to provide a scalable, multi-cloud port scanning solution.
+This document provides a detailed overview of the AegisASR (Attack Surface Reconnaissance) architecture, explaining how the different components work together to provide a scalable, multi-cloud port scanning solution for attack surface reconnaissance.

 ## System Overview